okhalaf123/bikeshare-user-behavior-analytics/README.md

 ## Recommendations

-Based on the insights and findings above, we would recommend the BikeShare Operations & Growth Team to consider the following:
+Based on the insights and findings above, we would recommend the BikeShare Operations & Growth Team consider the following:

 ---

-### Leisure dominates usage → Redesign pricing and product to match longer, flexible trips
+### Leisure dominates usage → Redesign pricing and product to support longer, flexible trips

-- Leisure trips are significantly longer but not more distance-efficient, meaning current pricing (often time-penalizing) discourages usage.
+- Leisure trips are consistently longer than commuter trips, but they do not cover proportionally more distance.
+This suggests leisure riders spend more time riding, stopping, or exploring rather than simply traveling farther.

-- Introduce flat-fee ride tiers (e.g., 60–90 minute passes) instead of strictly per-minute pricing
+- Introduce flat-fee ride tiers, such as 60–90 minute passes, instead of relying only on time-based pricing.
-- Add pause/resume functionality so riders are not penalized for stops
+- Add pause/resume functionality so riders are not penalized for short stops during recreational trips.
+- Create casual ride bundles for weekends or tourist-heavy periods.

-This aligns pricing with actual leisure behavior and can increase ride duration and satisfaction.
+This aligns pricing with actual leisure behavior and can increase ride duration, satisfaction, and repeat usage.

 ---

 ### Leisure demand is time- and condition-dependent → Improve bike allocation

-- Leisure trips spike on weekends and in good weather, while commuting is stable
+- Leisure trips are more common during weekends and favorable weather, while commuting is more stable and tied to weekday peak hours.

-- Shift bikes toward parks, waterfronts, and recreational areas on weekends
+- Shift bikes toward parks, waterfronts, trails, and recreational areas on weekends.
-- Reallocate bikes back to business districts on weekdays for commuting hours
+- Reallocate bikes back to business districts, transit areas, and office-heavy zones during weekday commute hours.
-- Use weather-based demand forecasts to proactively adjust supply
+- Use weather and day-of-week patterns to anticipate changes in demand.

-This improves availability where and when demand is highest.
+This improves availability where and when demand is most likely to increase.

 ---

 ### User composition differs by metro → Adjust access and pricing by market

-- LA is more subscriber-driven, while other metros rely more on walk-up users
+- Los Angeles is more subscriber-driven, while Austin, Pittsburgh, and Portland rely more heavily on casual or walk-up users.

-- In LA: increase subscriber retention and usage frequency (e.g., bundled weekend rides)
+- In Los Angeles, focus on subscriber retention and usage frequency, such as bundled weekend rides or loyalty benefits.
-- In Austin, Pittsburgh, Portland: reduce friction with faster walk-up access and simple day-pass options
+- In Austin, Pittsburgh, and Portland, reduce friction for casual riders through simple day passes, faster checkout, and clear station instructions.
+- Avoid using the same pricing and access strategy across all cities.

 This ensures each market’s dominant user type is supported.

 ---

-### Commuter trips are efficient and predictable → Prioritize reliability over expansion
+### Commuter trips are efficient and predictable → Prioritize reliability over broad expansion

-- Commuting is only 10%–22% of trips but shows consistent timing and patterns
+- Commuter trips make up a smaller share of total trips, but they are shorter, more efficient, and more predictable than leisure trips.

-- Ensure high bike availability at key stations during peak hours
+- Ensure bike and dock availability at key commute stations during morning and evening peak hours.
-- Focus on station density and uptime in business and transit areas
+- Prioritize station uptime in business districts, transit hubs, and university or employment areas.
-- Avoid over-expanding where it does not improve reliability
+- Focus on reliable service in high-use commute corridors before expanding into less proven areas.

-This protects a smaller but critical user segment.
+This protects a smaller but important user segment that depends on bike share for regular transportation.

 ---

 ### Leisure behavior varies by metro → Adapt infrastructure locally

-- Portland has high dockless usage, while Pittsburgh shows more long recreational trips
+- Portland has high dockless involvement, while Pittsburgh shows especially long and variable leisure trips.

-- Expand dockless or flexible return options in markets like Portland
+- In Portland, support flexible return options and dockless access where it improves coverage.
-- In Pittsburgh, prioritize coverage along long-distance recreational routes (parks, trails)
+- In Pittsburgh, prioritize coverage near parks, trails, and longer recreational routes.
-- Avoid uniform infrastructure decisions across cities
+- In Austin and Los Angeles, support leisure growth with weekend availability in high-demand recreational and visitor areas.

-This aligns service design with how each city actually uses bikes.
+This aligns service design with how riders actually use bike share in each city.

 ---

 ### Leisure trips are less time-efficient → Position bike share as an experience

-- Leisure trips have lower miles per minute, meaning riders are slower, stopping, or exploring
+- Leisure trips have lower miles per minute than commuter trips across all metros, meaning riders are moving more slowly, stopping more often, or taking less direct routes.

-- Shift messaging from “get there faster” to “enjoy the ride”
+- Shift marketing from only “get there faster” to “enjoy the ride.”
-- Highlight scenic routes, casual rides, and exploration in campaigns
+- Highlight scenic routes, casual rides, parks, waterfronts, and exploration.
-- Add product features like route suggestions and longer ride pricing
+- Add product features like route suggestions, longer ride passes, and leisure-focused station maps.

-This aligns product positioning with actual user behavior and increases engagement.
+This positions bike share as both transportation and recreation, which better matches actual leisure behavior.

 ## Assumptions & Caveats